-You are considered long-term unemployed if you do not have a dependent child and have received an income support payment (other than a student payment) for at least 26 out of the last 39 weeks.
+- do not have a dependent child and have received an income support payment, other than a student payment, and

 Personal income test for ABSTUDY, Austudy and Youth Allowance

-Your income affects the amount of payment you receive for ABSTUDY, Austudy or Youth Allowance.
-An income test works out what you will be paid.
+Your income and assets affect the amount of Austudy you receive.
+An income and assets test works out what you will be paid.